cruseakshay/Notes/PySpark study/Notes.md

 Estimator classes all implement a .fit() method.
 These methods also take a DataFrame, but instead of returning another DataFrame they return a model object.

 This can be something like a StringIndexerModel for including categorical data saved as strings in your models, or a RandomForestModel that uses the random forest algorithm for classification or regression.

+### Data types

+it's important to know that Spark only handles numeric data.
+That means all of the columns in your DataFrame must be either integers or decimals (called 'doubles' in Spark).

+When we imported our data, we let Spark guess what kind of information each column held.
+Unfortunately, Spark doesn't always guess right and you can see that some of the columns in our DataFrame are strings containing numbers as opposed to actual numeric values.

+To remedy this, you can use the .cast() method in combination with the .withColumn() method.
+It's important to note that .cast() works on columns, while .withColumn() works on DataFrames.

+The only argument you need to pass to .cast() is the kind of value you want to create, in string form.
+For example, to create integers, you'll pass the argument "integer" and for decimal numbers you'll use "double".

+label ( is the default name for the *response variable* in Spark's machine learning routines).